 In case if you need UI tests for your application then select this option otherwise unselect it.

-Once you finished entering all the options then click on Next button like as shown below.
+Once you finished entering all the options then click on the Next button like as shown below.

-After click on Create button the Xcode will create and open a new project.
-In our project Main.storyboard and ViewController.swift are the main files which we used to design app user interface and to maintain source code.
+After clicking on the Create button, the Xcode will create and open a new project.
+In our project, Main.storyboard and ViewController.swift are the main files that we used to design the app user interface and to maintain source code.

 Main.storyboard - Its visual interface editor and we will use this file to design our app user interface

 ViewController.swift - It contains the source code of our application and we use this file to write any code related to our app.

 Now in project select Main.storyboard file, the Xcode will open visual interface editor like as shown below.

 Now select ViewController.swift file in your project that view will be like as shown below.

 To add an icon for the application, click on Assets.xcassets in your project navigator à then Click on AppIcon à then It will show an empty app icon set like as shown below.
 Now drag the right sized image (.png) from Finder and drop into every blank in the Spotlight boxes.